lmstudio-ai/venvstacks/docs/file-formats.rst

 Runtime layers do not have a layer type prefix, while framework and application layers use ``app-*`` and ``framework-*`` respectively.

-Explicitly versioned and unversioned layers use their layer name directly (in combination with their :term:`layer type` prefix) for the following purposes:
+Layers with implicit lock versioning disabled use their layer name directly (in combination with their :term:`layer type` prefix) for the following purposes:

 * the name of the deployed layer environment when publishing artifacts or locally exporting environments